fbiego/openai-random-poem/README.md

 ### today's poem

-Programming is a great way to learn
+Programming,
-A language that's complex, yet so keen
+A language of ones and zeros,
-It opens up a world of possibilities
+A language of syntax and strings,
-A world of creativity
+A language we use to create.

-Using logic and functions
+Complex structures and systems,
-A world of structured control
+Able to do many things,
-A world of loops and variables
+Coding and algorithms,
-A world to explore and behold
+Achieving most anything.

-A world of algorithms and data
+Debugging and testing,
-A world of user-friendly design
+Making sure the code works,
-A world of languages to choose
+Re-writing and improving,
-A world to challenge the mind
+Till the project it lurks.

-Programming can do so much
+Programming,
-From websites to applications
+A language of innovation,
-Programming is a powerful tool
+A language of creativity,
-That will influence the world’s destinations
+A language of the future.